Don't Click That Link!

 - The government, your bank, and other trusted establishments will not email or text you to ask for confidential information.
 If you want to make sure that a message from a trusted source is legitimate, call Customer Service first before clicking on anything!
 If it looks suspicious, you can also search online to check if it is a common fraud.

 Be suspicious if you don't know the sender.

 - Don't click or download anything.
 You could end up with malware like viruses, spyware, or ransomware that can hold your mobile phone or computer information hostage for ransom.
 Also, don't email them back to ask.
 If it is a scammer, then they will know that your email is genuine and may use it again for other fraudulent activities.

 Check for typographical and grammatical errors.

-- If the message or website is full of misspelled words, bad formatting (no punctuation, does not follow capitalization rules or in all caps) and incorrect grammar, it's likely a scam.
+- If the message or website is full of misspelled words, bad formating (no punctuation, does not follow capitalization rules or in all caps) and incorrect grammar, it's likely a scam.

 - The s stands for secure, which means that all communication between your browser and the website is encrypted.
 Also, be suspicious if it is a shortened link, or if it's full of special characters and ends in .com or .net.

 If it seems too good to be true, it's probably a scam.

 - Beware of emails or texts with links that tell you that you have won unexpected money or that you can earn money just by entering your personal information.
 Also, many scammers will ask you to wire them funds in exchange for a large sum of money or a check.

 Be wary of emails with a sense of urgency.